ashispavan/ashispavan/README.md

 - 🔭 RIght now, I am working for a leading Streaming service provider, and my tech stack is NextJS and NodeJS.

+### Indie hacking!
 - 🌱 I’m currently building an e-commerce platform for resto-cafes using MedusaJS
 - 📫 You can reach me on Twitter: @ashisdotdev

 </td><td valign="top" width="50%">